CasparCG/media-scanner/README.md

 * `/thumbnail/generate/<name>` - Backwards compatibility, has no effect
 * `/thumbnail` - Lists the available thumbnails
 * `/thumbnail/<name>` - Gets the thumbnail for a media file
+* `/templates` - Detailed list of templates in JSON format.

 ### Changes
 A stream of changes can be accessed with the following.
 [Full docs](https://pouchdb.com/api.html#changes)